 Appendix 5.0 – 2018-2019_ Quest Fire Safety Report 2018

 U.S. Veterans Affairs (VA)

 Quest is an approved U.S. VA institution.
-Quest students that have applied to VA must advise Quest’s Financial Aid Office as we do not receive an electronic application notification.
-VA processing times involving Quest can take several weeks if not longer.
+Quest students who have applied to VA must advise Quest’s Financial Aid Office as we do not receive an electronic application notification.
 Please refer to this link for information and how to apply: https://www.vets.gov/education/apply/

 Sallie Mae (U.S. Student Loan Products)

 Quest is an approved Sallie Mae institution.
 Please refer to this link for information and how to apply: https://www.salliemae.com/